 By Wes Jolley

 Saludos desde Isla Cabritos!
 Jose Luis and I arrived in the DR a just over a week ago.
 As is typical, we spent some time on the mainland before embarking for our residency on Islas Cabritos.
-We used this time to meet with our partners at the Ministry of the Environment and Natural Resources, provision, and line up final logistics for the mission at hand.
+We used this time to meet with our partners at the , provision, and line up final logistics for the mission at hand.
 This particular trip is unique because it involves a special team of tracking dogs.
 Invasive species become harder to find the fewer their numbers become.
 So, these four-legged companions, a welcome addition to the team, shaped our pre-mission activities.
 This included meeting our veterinarian and making sure the animal control officers were briefed, well-informed, and anticipating the arrival of all four of our special K9 companions.

 Surprisingly, having dogs along for the ride stepped up the quality of our mainland lodging.
 We felt a bit spoiled renting a dog-friendly house 45 minutes outside of Santo Domingo.
 The house wasn’t perfect, but given comparable costs, the dogs, team, and I all enjoyed waking up to the ocean every day.
 This was a welcome change from the usual Santo Domingo traffic alarm clock!
 However, we knew these comforts were fleeting and getting too used to them risked making our move to the island a bit of a shock!